kubernetes-sigs/kueue/keps/77-dynamically-sized-jobs/README.md

 1. Compare job's PodSet.Count vs Workload.Spec.PodSets[1].Count (worker group) inside the jobframework generic reconciler.
 2. Call *updateWorkloadToMatchJob()*, this will construct and update the workload and in turn update the PodSet Count field.
 3. Inside the *Update()* method from the *workload_controller* update the workload in cache and in queue.
 By updating the workload in cache this will update the cluster queue resource usage and by updating the workload in queue this will trigger the scheduler so that it re-assigns the flavors to the already assumed workload and in this way PodSetAssignments will be updated by applying admission based on the new assignments.
-4. Inside the schedule logic in the scheduler, since the workload is already assumed in the cache we need to specify if the feature is enabled so that we can apply admission to the workload and update its PodSetAssignments.

 #### Job controller